akonecki/CodingProjects/ctci/iteration1/chapter5/README.md

 - nMask = (-1 >> (32 - j)) | ~(-1 >> (32 - i))

 #### Problem Issues
+- Need to remember that -1 is all 1s, and not just msb 1.

 #### Problem Solution
+- Book solution is similar, I however take into account that M could be trimmed down.